Top 10 travel hacks to save money on every trip – without skimping

 Many hotels will also have promotions directly on their website and many will offer a free night if you stay for 3 or more nights.

-When you book directly, the hotels do not have to pay commissions to the booking engines, and they therefore can pass the cost on to you, the traveler.
+When you book directly, hotels do not have to pay commissions to the booking engines, and they therefore can pass the cost on to you.
+It’s a win-win!

 3) When booking AirBnB or VRBO, ask for a discount